Yanbo-Zhu/AWS_Certification_Training/AWS_Cloud_Practitioner/Chapter_04_02_Goverance_Provisioning/Chapter_04_04_Goverance_管理方法.md

 -   configure your account factory with pre-approved network configuration and region selections
 -   enable self-service for your builders to configure and provision new accounts using AWS Service Catalog
     -  AWS Service Catalog preapproved workflow
+    - AWS Service Catalog allows organizations to create and manage catalogs of IT services that are approved for use on AWS.
+These IT services can include everything from virtual machine images, servers, software, and databases to complete multi-tier application architectures.
+    - AWS Service catalog is kind of predefined(by admin) CloudFormation template.

 **Guardrails**
 pre-packaged governance rules for security, operations, and compliance that customers can select and apply enterprise-wide or to specific groups of accounts